Gymnodoris sp. #7

 regurgitated a large amount of brownish material three days after

-atypical appearance might also be due to a disease or parasite.
-It's also possible that they are carrying eggs.
+atypical appearance might also be due to a disease or parasites.